 Want to be a real estate agent?
 The promise of a flexible schedule and the potential to determine your own income draws many to the real estate industry.
 The National Association of Realtors, the industry’s largest trade association, reports it has more than 1.5 million members.

-Becoming a licensed agent is relatively simple, although the requirements vary from state to state.
-You’ll want to look up the specific requirements for your state, which are often determined by the state’s real estate commission.
-But the requirements from state to state largely mirror each other, and the guidelines below represent the overlap that applies to most of the U.S.
+Becoming a licensed real estate agent is relatively simple, although the requirements vary from state to state.
+You’ll want to look up the specific prerequisites for your state, which are often determined by the state’s real estate commission.
+But state requirements are often similar, and the guidelines below apply throughout most of the U.S.